CitrineInformatics/gemd-docs/docs/specification/attributes.md

 Attributes may be annotated with an [Attribute Template](../attribute-templates), which defines a canonical name and bounds on the attribute.

-Attributes can be annotated with a `point` identifier to associate attributes with each other.
+Attributes can be annotated with a `cluster` identifier to associate attributes with each other.
 Often times, data contains series (e.g., a time/temperature curve) where it would be strange to split it across object boundaries.
 To tie different Values together, you assign the same identifier to each of the Attributes.
 These identifiers have no meaning outside the context of a particular Object.
-Within a given object, the combination of `point` and `template` must be unique.
+Within a given object, the combination of `cluster` and `template` must be unique.
 > A material's Safety Data Sheet reports [Material Spec](../objects#material-spec) a vapor pressure of 11 kPa at 38 °C and a density of 0.684 g/mL at 25 °C.
 The vapor pressure and the density are stored in 2 Properties with appropriate [Attribute Templates](../attribute-templates) and the temperature values are 2 Conditions.
-The vapor pressure and its temperature are annotated with `point = "Pvap"` and the viscosity and its temperature are annotated with `point = "Visc"`
+The vapor pressure and its temperature are annotated with `cluster = "Pvap"` and the viscosity and its temperature are annotated with `cluster = "Visc"`

 > A reactor vessel has a stirrer and temperature control, and the speed and temperature are each recorded independently with time (100 and 500 points each, respectively).
-> Using `Reaction Time`, `Vessel Temperature` and `Stirring Speed` [Attribute Templates](../attribute-templates) and `point` values for each row of the recorded values (e.g., `temp_001`, `speed_097`), you create 600 different `point` values assigned to 1200 different Conditions.
+> Using `Reaction Time`, `Vessel Temperature` and `Stirring Speed` [Attribute Templates](../attribute-templates) and `cluster` values for each row of the recorded values (e.g., `temp_001`, `speed_097`), you create 600 different `cluster` values assigned to 1200 different Conditions.

 ---